Dealing with difficult people

 Working with difficult people can be challenging, especially when they’re your client, colleagues or even your boss!
 And if you have to deal with them regularly and / or they have the ability to influence your career, it’s even more important to know how to handle them.

 I’ve had situations in my career when I’ve had to bite my lip, take a deep breath and focus on the big picture so here are a few of my hints and tips.
-Guy Ellis | Difficult people blog

-1. Stay calm: Absolutely critical but difficult to do.
+How to manage difficult people blog by Guy Ellis1.
+Stay calm: Absolutely critical but difficult to do.
 I take a few deep breaths, focus on the issue at hand and try to remember that while their behaviour is not my problem, dealing with the situation at hand is shared with them.

 2. Actively listen: Try to listen actively to the other person and understand their point of view.
 By looking beyond the behaviour, you can try focus on the underlying issues and take steps towards finding a way forward.